You read that right. I was able to pay off all my student loans, pay my way through graduate school, AND buy a home, all in a 6-year span.

 Moral of the Story

-The story of our lives offer twists and turns, and like a road, the turns you make at one juncture affect those that follow.
+The story of our lives offers twists and turns, and like a road, the turns you make at one juncture affect those that follow.
 This is true of our financial lives, which is why it’s so important to begin on the right path.
-Smart financial choices lead to financial success, and the ability to reach ever loftier goals much more quickly.
+Smart financial choices lead to financial success and the ability to reach ever-loftier goals much more quickly.

-The same was true for me, as I was able to pay off all my student loans, pay my way through graduate school, and buy a house all within a 6-year span.
+The same was true for me, as I could pay off all my student loans, pay my way through graduate school, and buy a house within a 6-year span.